WatkinsDev/magnificent-seven/readme.md

 - Error handling

 **Potential Enhancements (reword these to ensure they are baseda round their intention.
 "Quick epic (large story) requirement discussion with product managers could turn these into desired value and not solution**
+- Cover "unhappy path" scenarios with tests and display
 - Internationalisation and accessibility scan
 - Value
 - Team inclusion